novth17/42-FunctionsLibrary/README.md

 - lstdelone, lstclear, lstiter, lstmap
 - Makes you deal with function pointers and memory ownership properly.

+## 🔹 Part 4: Ft_dprintf Function
+A custom implementation of the C printf-inspired function.
+Supports formatted output with conversions like: %c, %s, %p, %d, %i, %u, %x, %X Includes own buffering, numeric base conversions, and pointer formatting, without using the real printf.

+## 🔹 Part 5: get_next_line Function
+A line-by-line file reading function that returns the next line from a file descriptor at each call.
+- Reads from file descriptor
+- Handles arbitrarily long lines using dynamic buffers
+- Manages internal state between calls
+- Implements own buffering logic with read()
+Great for learning memory ownership, static buffers, and avoiding leaks.

 ## 🧠 How to Build
 ```
 make        # compile libft.a